ZachPerkitny/craigslist-listings/README.md

 ### Aurora Setup
 Setup an AWS Aurora MySQL Instance and execute the query in `sql/create_table.sql`.

-Execute the SQL in `sql/create_scrape_keywords_procedure.sql`.
+Execute the query in `sql/create_scrape_keywords_procedure.sql`.
 Ensure to replace the ARN placeholder with the ARN of the Lambda you just created.

 Follow the steps [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.Lambda.html) here to give Aurora permission to access Lambda.

-You can the following SQL run to ensure that Aurora can invoke the Lambda.
+You can manually scrape the keywords by executing this query:
 ```sql
 CALL scrape_keywords();
 ```

-You can now optionally execute the SQL in `sql/create_scrape_keywords_event.sql` to create an event that will execute the `scrape_keywords` stored procedure every 12 hours.
+Or you can now execute the query in `sql/create_scrape_keywords_event.sql` to create an event that will execute the `scrape_keywords` stored procedure every 12 hours.

 ### Adding Keywords